Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-09.md

 })
 ```

-### Define the Application state for app
+### Define the Application state for the app

 What does it look like?
 What shape or form does this data take?
 Define your data now.
 Write an object that looks like the data your app needs to store.

 ## Define Actions

 Actions determine the ways your application can make changes to the store.
-In a Redux application changes to application state can only be made with an action.
+In a Redux application changes to the application, state can only be made with an action.

 - List all of the actions your application can take
 - For each action think of what information might be required by that action.

 For example, with the example above, creating a new post might require a title and some text content.
 The action might be called: ADD_POST.
 Every action will have a corresponding function.
-In this case the function would need to take the title and content as parameters.
+In this case, the function would need to take the title and content as parameters.

 ```JS
 const ADD_POST = 'ADD_POST'